 There is only so much time in a day.

 Employees come and go.
 New projects are completed and should be highlighted.
 Members and clients need to be notified about conferences and events.
 White papers, annual reports and webinars are regularly published.
+Blog posts need to be added for your content strategy.

 When I work with a new client on their web site project I ask them how they want to make updates after the site is live.